Send Money at Hunt County Detention, TX.

 Quick Facts

-• Inmates have an Inmate Trust Fund (commissary) account that family can fund via approved vendors, kiosks, or mailed money orders/cashier's checks.
+• Texas inmates have an Inmate Trust Fund (commissary) account you can fund via approved online vendors, kiosks, or mailed money orders/cashier's checks.

-• You typically must be an approved sender (on the inmate’s approved visitation or telephone list) before deposits are accepted.
+• You usually must be an approved sender on the inmate’s lists before deposits through vendors or kiosks will post to the inmate’s account.

 Common Questions